Skull Cultist Interview

 Nina - I’m in the United States, take me, adopt me.

-Steve - I got to get my citizenship first so they can sponsor you.
+Steve - I got to get my citizenship first so I can sponsor you.

 Marc17 - Politics aside, do you see any difference between scenes here in British Columbia?